AnthonyChew/SC1015/README.md

 As we can see from the table above, most games released in steam has owner in the range of 0-20000.

 Our team tried to look at games that owned by more than 1 million people.
-This is the results we've got:
+This is the results that we got:
 ```
 Free game(Owned by more than 1m people): 669
 Priced games(Owned by more than 1m people): 1967